A Must-See Look at the Programmer's Mindset

 It's Not all Glamorous.
 You'll Need to Buckle Down.

 Hollywood tends to make coding appear to be a glamorous profession.
-Studio producers make it seem like you spend days hacking into the FBI and creating programs that take off like Facebook and Twitter.
+Studio producers make it seem like you spend days hacking into the FBI and creating programs that take off, like Facebook and Twitter.
 However, there is much more monotony and stress than Hollywood lets on.

 Programming is exciting, especially when you set off on a new project.
-However, new developers usually are disappointed when they find out that new projects are reserved for senior developers — and junior developers are often left to do minor bug fixes, documentation, and low-level coding that senior developers don't want to do.
+However, new developers are usually disappointed when they find out that new projects are reserved for senior developers and junior developers are often left to do minor bug fixes, documentation, and low-level coding that senior developers don't want to do.
 With that in mind, a successful programmer is a patient one.

-As a matter of fact, you may find that meetings take up most of your day and many developers spend little time coding.
-Speak to most technology managers and they will tell you that they miss coding because they mainly deal with meetings and conference calls.
+As a matter of fact, you may find that meetings take up most of your day, and many developers spend little time coding.
+Speak to most technology managers, and they will tell you that they miss coding because they mainly deal with meetings and conference calls.